Parth-Manav/Nightmare-Rank-of-Fame/README.md

 # Discord Role Manager Bot 2.0

-A modern Discord bot for managing and displaying member roles with slash commands.
+A Discord bot for managing and displaying member roles with slash commands for the Nightmare family.

 ## Features